 Summer is the perfect time to indulge in all of your childhood favorites, whether that's Choco Tacos, Creamsicles or Blizzards.
 But one dessert really takes the, ahem, cake.
-We're talking, of course, about strawberry shortcake, and with Memorial Day around the corner, we're bringing you an updated version of the classic that will please your inner child as much as the party animal in you.
+We’re talking, of course, about strawberry shortcake, and we’re bringing you an updated version of the classic that will please your inner child as much as the party animal in you.

 This boozy dessert is brought to you by chef Ted Hopson and beverage director Ann-Marie Verdi, co-owners of L.A.'s The Bellwether, who just put the dish on their menu last week.
 It's composed of strawberries macerated in cognac, mascarpone and toasted almonds, all sandwiched between two fluffy biscuits, and we can't stop thinking about it.

 The Bellwether, which opened in 2015, is well versed in the world of alcoholic infusions.
 Think strawberry jalapeño tequila, an annual summertime favorite, or lavender-infused gin, which Verdi mixes with lavender-honey syrup in her version of a Bee's Knees.

 Verdi developed the almond-infused cognac specifically for the shortcake, because it works so well with the toasted almonds.
 Although making an infusion is easy, Verdi promises, you can also use just cognac and a little almond extract to macerate the berries.
 Either way, you'll get an almond flavor that really rounds out the dessert.

 Hopson uses skin-on almond slices, because the dish is meant to be a quick, rustic dessert—perfect for a casual summer dinner party or spontaneous get-together.
 Even better?
 The drop biscuits are so simple they're practically foolproof.
 Just remember the two commandments of biscuit making—keep all of the ingredients and mixing bowls cold, and don't overwork the dough—and you're golden.